OumaimA1335/smartCity/README.md

 Git & GitHub

-🐳 Containerization
+🐳 Containerization & Deployment

-Each microservice is containerized using Docker
+Each microservice runs in its own Docker container

 Databases are containerized

-Docker Compose orchestrates all services for local deployment
+Docker Compose is used to orchestrate services locally

-Run the project:
+Start the system:

 docker-compose up --build